DC293/DC293.github.io/_machine-learning/Logistic-regression.md

 For example, we could use a logistic regression model to predict the probability that you'll enjoy a certain movie.
 If that probability is greater than 0.5, we could add it to your recommended list.
 This is called binary classification because there are only two groups (eg., reccomended or not reccomended).

 ## Linear regression approach
 Lets look at an example where we are looking to predict the chance of a person making a purchased based on the amount of time they're spent browsing on the site.
 The chance of making a purchase is a binary variable with 0 indicating no and 1 indicating yes.
 Using a linear regression model we can see the line does not fit the data very well.
 What's more, our line of best fit extends from positive to negative infinity.
-This can be misleading as a person cant spent negative minutes on the site!

 <p align="center">
   <img src="/assets/images/Logistic regression - linear.png" alt="Linear regression example" width="500">
 </p>

+## Logit link function
+To provide a better fit to our data we can use logistic regression.
+To help understand how this works, lets first review our linear regression function:

+$$
+y = b_0 + b_1x_1 + b_2x_2 + b_nx_n
+$$